Designing Control Barrier Functions Using a Dynamic Backup Policy: Introduction

 Although the modern definition of CBFs was stated in \cite{ames2016control}, their systematic design remains an open problem.
 Recent techniques include the following: \cite{harms2024neural} uses machine learning to design and implement CBFs; \cite{dai2024verification} uses sum-of-squares to design polynomial CBFs; \cite{jang2024safe} uses control Lyapunov functions to design families of CBFs; \cite{lindemann2024learning} uses expert demonstrations to design robust CBFs; \cite{shakhesi2025counterexample} partitions the state-space to search for counterexamples to guide the construction of CBFs; \cite{choi2021robust}, proposes robust control barrier-value functions, which unify the Hamilton--Jacobi reachability and CBF methods.
 Most relevant to this paper, \cite{chen2021backup} and \cite{van2024disturbance} propose backup CBFs, which leverage a pre-specified control policy to maintain safety guarantees.

 Prior work by the authors showed that it is possible to design proper CBFs using tools from the reference governor literature.
-Specifically, \cite{freire2024using} proved that dynamic safety margins (DSMs) are CBFs in the augmented state-reference space.
-This led to the definition of Lyapunov-based DSM-CBFs in \cite{freire2024using} and passivity-based DSM-CBFs in \cite{freire2025designing}.
+Specifically, \cite{freire2026using} proved that dynamic safety margins (DSMs) are CBFs in the augmented state-reference space.
+This led to the definition of Lyapunov-based DSM-CBFs in \cite{freire2026using} and passivity-based DSM-CBFs in \cite{freire2025designing}.
 In this paper, we extend the trajectory-based DSMs proposed in \cite{nicotra2018explicit} to construct trajectory-based DSM-CBFs.
 Although the resulting approach is conceptually similar to the backup CBFs detailed in \cite{chen2021backup} and \cite{van2024disturbance}, this paper features several key contributions: (a) the backup policy is parametrized via the equilibrium manifold of the system, (b) the backup policy is dynamic because its parametrization is time-varying (c) under mild assumptions, it is shown that the underlying sensitivity matrices are asymptotically stable, and (d) the potential nonsmoothness of the resulting CBF is rigorously addressed using Clarke generalized Jacobians.

-The paper is organized as follows: Section \ref{sec:preliminaries} provides a formal definition of CBFs, DSMs, and DSM-CBFs; Section \ref{sec:sensitivity} performs a sensitivity analysis of the prestabilized trajectories; Section \ref{sec:traj-dsm} is the main contribution of the paper: it proves that trajectory-based DSMs are valid CBFs and also addresses finite horizon/smoothness considerations that complicate the direct implementation of the derived constrained control policy.
-These considerations lead to a more tractable policy that is shown to be sufficient for safety.
-Moreover we show that the underlying optimization problem is always feasible; Section \ref{sec:pend} showcases the simplicity and effectiveness of the proposed CBF design method by benchmarking it on a challenging nonlinear system.
 Open source code of the proposed numerical validations can be found in our GitHub repository\footnote{\texttt{https://github.com/ROCC-Lab-CU-Boulder/traj-DSM-CBF}} and can be easily modified to other constrained systems.